Unification of Germany: Problems of reorganization

 Boundaries of the German Confederation.
 Prussia is blue, Austria-Hungary yellow, and the rest grey.

 Problematically, the built-in Austrian dominance failed to take into account Prussia's 18th-century emergence in Imperial politics.
 This impractical solution did not reflect the new status of Prussia in the overall set-up.
 Although the Prussian army had been dramatically defeated in the 1806 Battle of Jena-Auerstedt, it had made a spectacular comeback at Waterloo.
 Consequently, Prussian leaders expected to play a pivotal role in German politics.
 Ever since the Prince-Elector of Brandenburg had made himself King in Prussia at the beginning of that century, their domains had steadily increased through inheritance and war.
 Prussia's consolidated strength had become particularly apparent during the Partitions of Poland, the War of the Austrian Succession and the Seven Years' War under Frederick the Great.
 As Maria Theresa and Joseph tried to restore Habsburg hegemony in the Holy Roman Empire, Frederick countered with the creation of the Fürstenbund (Union of Princes) in 1785.
 Austrian-Prussian dualism lay firmly rooted in old Imperial politics.
-Those balance of power manoeuvers were epitomized by the War of the Bavarian Succession, or "Potato War" among common folk.
+Those balance of power manoeuvers were epitomized by the War of the Bavarian Succession, known as the "Potato War" among common folk.
 Even after the end of the Holy Roman Empire, this competition influenced the growth and development of nationalist movements in the 19th century.